mkotsovoulou/ods6001a/assignments/assignment2/README.md

-# Programming Exercise 2: Conditional Execution
+# Programming Exercise 2: Conditional Execution and Exception Handling

 Enhance assignment 1 to calculate the pay 1.5 times the hourly rate for all hours worked above 40.
 The code to prompt the user for input is already created for you...

+Add exception handling so if the user types characters instead of a number the program displays `Wrong input`

 Compute and display the amount to pay depending on the hours worked.